Identification of relevant subtypes via preweighted sparse clustering: Software

 \section{Software}

 Software in the form of R code, together with a sample input data set and documentation is available on request from the corresponding author (ebair@email.unc.edu).
-We have plans to implement these methods in a future version of the ``sparcl'' R package.
+We have plans to implement these methods in an R package.